smaurice101/readthedocs/docs/source/usage.rst

 .. important::

    TML binaries are integrated with Apache Kafka.
-TML solutions can be run `On-PREMISE <https://kafka.apache.org/>`_ or in the CLOUD using `AWS MSK
+TML solutions can be run `On-PREMISE using Open Source Kafka <https://kafka.apache.org/>`_ or in the CLOUD using `AWS MSK
    <https://aws.amazon.com/msk/features/>`_ or `Confluent Cloud <https://www.confluent.io/>`_.

 4. TML Component: Docker Containers